This page last updated: 15 January 2007

 1900

-Postmaster: J. K. Maawe (1900); probably a postal agency as no post office is noted here in the reports.
-Formerly served by the facility at Kahaluu.
+Postmaster: J. K. Maawe (1900); probably a letter box for the overland carrier as no post office is noted here in the reports.

-Village on windward Oahu.
-In 1865, it was the site of Kaalaea Plantation, managed by Rhodes Spencer, and a farm owned by a Jos.
-Stewart (see Kahaluu).
-Sugar planting around Kaalaea was unsuccessful.
-In 1888, the area was known for rice growing and the population was largely Hawaiian or Chinese.
+Kaalaea is a land district (ahupua'a) on windward Oahu situated along the western shore of Kaneohe Bay, just to the northwest of Heeia.
+In 1865, it was the site of small Kaalaea Plantation, managed by Rhodes Spencer; a farm owned by a Jos.
+Stewart (see Kahaluu) was also located there.
+The sugar plantation was given up around 1883.
+In 1888, the area was known for rice and taro cultivation by the Hawaiian and Chinese who lived there.

 Kahaluu, Koolaupoko District